 Enrollment for Non-UC Students

-Students not currently enrolled in a UC degree program may still apply to the program to gain the core knowledge and skills that the program offers.
+Students not currently enrolled in a UC degree program may still apply to the certificate program to gain the core knowledge and skills that the program offers.
 Upon successful completion of the program, non-UC students will receive a certificate of program completion from the UCSF Institute for Global Health Sciences.
 No official UCSF transcript will be issued.